rickmugridge/thespian/CommonMockingAntiPatterns.md

    But this can mean that we miss changes in the actual data that are additions to the ones we've checked.
  - A diff would be so handy.
    Then we can check large complex objects and see what bits are wrong really easily.
+ - It can also be handy to show multiple near misses when several are near matches.

+## 6. When a mocked call fails, little context is given

+- It would be handy to know what mocks had been called successfully beforehand.
+  Especially when several mocks and/or calls are involved.

-## 4. Mocks are not identified in error messages
+## 7. Mocks are not identified in error messages

  - Instead, just the method/function and arguments are shown.
  - With more complex mocking situations, it may not be immediately obvious which mock is involved.
-   Especially when there are more than one mock of the same type.
+   Especially when there are several mocks of the same type.

-## 5. Calls to a mocked object can't be sequenced
+## 8. Two or more calls are not permitted to the same mocked function/method with the same arguments but with different results

  - I know of one mocking framework that suffers from this.
  - It was necessary to write a general wrapper that would manage sequences.
  - Few allow for multiple mocked calls to the same method/function with the same arguments but giving different results.
-   This doesn't often arise, but it would be handy if you could do it.
+   This doesn't often arise, but is handy when needed.

-## 6. Mocks return `undefined` when nothing matches (instead of failing immediately)

- - But 'undefined' is a valid JS value.
- - It can make it hard to track down the source of the problem with complex logic.
-   The `undefined` value may make sense or make sense part-way through the logic, so it takes a while to fail.

-## 7. We get to the verify() step before we know something has gone wrong

- - I find that it's better to stop immediately when something goes wrong, to ease diagnosis.
- - Hence mock expections (`setup()`) need to be defined before the test calls the system under test.

-## 8. We have to verify each of the mocks in turn
+## 9. We have to verify each of the mocks in turn

- - It would be better if the framework verified all of the mocks in one step.
+ - It would be simpler if the framework verified all of the mocks in one step.

-## 9. When a mocked call fails, little context is given

- - It would be handy to know what mocks had been called successfully beforehand.
-   Especially when several mocks and/or calls are involved.

 # Question